Flat Fee Landlord

 Documentation protects you when an eviction is necessary.
 Every maintenance request is logged with a timestamp, dispatched within 24 hours, and confirmed complete in writing.
 This documentation directly defeats the habitability and retaliation defenses that extend evictions in NoVA courts.

-If you're managing a Northern Virginia property yourself and facing a potential eviction, the steps above will guide you through the process.
 If you'd rather have a management team that makes evictions rare and handles them correctly when they do occur, get your free rental analysis and see what Flat Fee Landlord charges to manage your property.
+We handle the entire process — from tenant placement to eviction management — so you don't have to learn VRLTA compliance the hard way.
+Check our landlord reviews to see what other NoVA property owners say about working with us.

 • 2,000+